AEADataEditor/aea-de-guidance/data-deposit-aea-guidance.md

 - [ ] Title (Suggested: "*Data and code for: (NAME OF PAPER)*")
 - [ ] "Principal Investigators" (=Authors; these need not be in the same order).
 Please ensure that all authors have affiliations (if not affiliated: "Independent Researcher")
+- [ ] Abstract (Suggested: The abstract from the article and/or a note that this is data and/or code accompanying the article)
 - [ ] JEL Classification (can be the same as article)
 - [ ] Manuscript Number (your Scholar One tracking number as assigned by the editorial office, e.g., "AER-2019-0000")